isi-vista/tac-kbp-eal/README.md

 install it in your local repository as described above.

 ## Contact
-For questions concerning the software, please contact `rgabbard@bbn.com`.
+For questions concerning the software, please contact `gabbard@isi.edu`.
 If you have bugs or feature requests, you can use the GitHub Issue Tracker.
 The issue tracker is preferred so future users can benefit from the answers to your questions.
-To track changes to this repository, follow https://github.com/BBN-E/tac-kbp-eal/commits/master.atom in an RSS reader.
+To track changes to this repository, follow https://github.com/isi-nlp/tac-kbp-eal/commits/master.atom in an RSS reader.

 <sub>**Export Control Marking**</sub>